Kernel VICReg for Self-Supervised Learning in Reproducing Kernel Hilbert Space: Introduction

 \section{Introduction}

-Self-supervised learning (SSL) has emerged as a dominant paradigm for representation learning by leveraging the underlying structure of data without the need for human-annotated labels \cite{chen2020simple,sepanj2025sinsim,bardes2022vicreg}.
+Self-supervised learning (SSL) has emerged as a dominant paradigm for representation learning by leveraging the underlying structure of data without the need for human-annotated labels \cite{chen2020simple,bardes2022vicreg}.
 Methods such as SimCLR~\cite{chen2020simple}, BYOL~\cite{grill2020bootstrap}, VICReg~\cite{bardes2022vicreg}, and Barlow Twins~\cite{zbontar2021barlow} have demonstrated remarkable performance by enforcing objectives such as invariance to augmentations, feature decorrelation, and variance preservation.
 However, relying on Euclidean representations in standard self-supervised learning objectives often assumes a relatively simple geometric structure in the latent space.
-After multiple layers of nonlinear transformation, this assumption becomes questionable---latent representations are likely to inhabit a highly non-linear manifold, poorly characterized by standard second-order statistics or $\ell_2$ distances.
-This motivates our kernelized formulation, which enables learning in an implicitly defined high-dimensional feature space that better aligns with the intrinsic geometry of the data.
+After multiple layers of nonlinear transformation, this assumption becomes questionable, since latent representations are likely to inhabit a highly non-linear manifold, poorly characterized by standard second-order statistics or $\ell_2$ distances.
+This motivates our kernelized formulation, which enables learning in an implicitly defined high-dimensional feature space that captures the underlying manifold structure.

-It is noteworthy that there exist some SSL methods, such as \cite{li2021self,wu2025pseudo,ni2024graph,sepanj2025self}, which use kernels in RKHS.
-However, although using kernels, these methods are not kernelized versions of SSL methods.
-Recent extensions of VICReg, such as Aligning Feature Distributions in VICReg Using Maximum Mean Discrepancy~\cite{sepanj2024aligning}, propose alternative regularizers to improve manifold awareness.
-While complementary, these approaches differ from our work: rather than replacing covariance with MMD, we systematically lift VICReg into RKHS.
+{ Several recent works have incorporated kernels into SSL objectives, e.g., \cite{li2021self,wu2025pseudo,ni2024graph,sepanj2025self,sepanj2024aligning}.
+These methods typically replace similarity metrics or introduce kernel-based dependence criteria within contrastive or predictive frameworks.
+In contrast, our approach performs a structural lifting of VICReg itself: the variance and covariance penalties are rederived from the covariance operator in RKHS, rather than modified heuristically.
+This distinction is important, as it preserves the collapse-prevention mechanism of VICReg while redefining its geometry. }